-In this article, we discuss how to use the herb licorice root for dogs.
-Right off the bat, we need to clarify that we’re talking about licorice root and not the black licorice found in candy stores.
+Using licorice root for dogs can be very beneficial for several health related issues which we explain in more detail below.
+But, we need to clarify that we’re talking about licorice root and not the black licorice found in candy stores.
 Black licorice can be harmful and even toxic for your four-legged friend, so you should avoid this sugary snack at all costs.

 We are instead talking about the medicinal herb licorice, which is a perennial legume from the Glycyrrhiza glabra family.
 It is native to Asia, southern Europe and parts of India and has no relation to the similarly flavored star anise or fennel varieties.
 For the purposes of our discussion, we’ll be dealing with the root of the licorice legume.

 The chemical compound glycyrrhizin is an important part of the licorice root, as it not only contains the sweetness of the legume but all the medicinal properties as well.
 This element is a natural anti-inflammatory agent, plus it has microbial applications.

 Using licorice root properly can eliminate the use of corticosteroids for anti-inflammatory purposes.
 It’s best to choose a glycerine based tincture vs an alcohol based tincture when using licorice for your dog.

 The anti-inflammatory properties of licorice root are very exciting.
 Herbalists have been on to the healing properties of glycyrrhizin for thousands of years, with usage recorded to help with everything from upset stomachs to ulcer treatments.

 These anti-inflammatory properties can seamlessly be passed down to your pooch, believe it or not.